Iran’s government is crazy and unpredictable. So where can we learn Farsi aside from Iran?

 I was raised Bahá’í, a religion deemed illegal in Iran, and many members of whom have been arbitrarily imprisoned or killed.
 I myself was detained for two months on my last visit, in 1992.
 “You don’t get to have a passport!” they told my family, making us miss our flight by two months.

-My family did eventually get our passports back, but my mum went through hell first.
+My family did eventually get our passports back, but my mother went through hell first.
 She was taken from office to office in various cities for months, always being made to wait for anywhere from hours to days, and then told to come back the next day, or go somewhere else.

 We nearly gave up.
 My parents were looking for jobs in Iran.
 We started researching schools.
 I may not have been here today.
 I’m lucky that I am, knowing that many people have gone through worse — arbitrary imprisonment and psychological torture for much longer.
 I want to keep the freedoms I have.

 Secondly, I like to travel to Israel.
-I go there for consulting work often, and love Tel Aviv one of the cities where I can disappear.
-I have big problems with what the state of Israel is doing in the West Bank and with the general disenfranchisement of millions of occupied Palestinians, but I like that I’m allowed to say so publicly, even in Israel… even if the Israelis like to ask me questions for multiple hours before letting me in (last time, mid 2019, was for a personal record of nine hours).
+I go there for consulting work often and love Tel Aviv one of the cities where I can disappear.
+I have big problems with what the state of Israel is doing in the West Bank and with the general disenfranchisement of millions of occupied Palestinians, but I like that I’m allowed to say so publicly, even in Israel… even if the Israelis like to ask me questions for multiple hours before letting me in (last time, mid-2019, was for a personal record of nine hours).

-Thirdly, Iran will only let me in to the country with an Iranian passport (which I don’t have).
+Thirdly, Iran will only let me into the country with an Iranian passport (which I don’t have).
 Their rationale is that Iranians “nationals” must use an Iranian passport.
-The definition of a “national” is broad, and includes anyone born to an Iranian father, which includes my Dad even though he no longer has a valid passport.
-Going in with an Iranian passport means I don’t get Australian or British consular protection from things like arbitrary detention, and may subject me to military service.
+The definition of a “national” is broad and includes anyone born to an Iranian father, which includes my Dad even though he no longer has a valid passport.
+Going in with an Iranian passport means I don’t get Australian or British consular protection from things like arbitrary detention and may subject me to military service.